adrihans/Decoding_NER_Biases/docs/index.md

 >>  score_ethnicity = sum_score/n_people
 >>```

-Therefore, we just explained the general methodology used for first names.
-We are now going to detail the specific process we had to perform on every datasets.
+Since we just explained the general methodology used for first names,  we are now going to detail the specific process we had to perform on every datasets.

-1. :spiral_notepad: Same first names as in the article
+- 1. :spiral_notepad: Same first names as in the article

 The first dataset we applied the models on is the one coming from the article.
 We thought this would be a good starting point to compute their results.
 It consists in a list of first names for each ethnical category and each gender, defined as below: